bioinfo-pf-curie/as-mapping/README.md

    --genome [str]                Name of genome reference -profile [str]                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)

- Sequencing:
+ Sequencing
    --singleEnd [bool]            Specifies that the input is single end reads

- Strandedness:
+ Strandedness
    --forwardStranded [bool]      The library is forward stranded --reverseStranded [bool]      The library is reverse stranded --unStranded [bool]           The default behaviour

- References:
-   --maternal [str]
-   --paternal [str]
-   --nmask [bool]
-   --asfasta [file]
+ Genotypes Information
-   --saveReference [bool]        Save the reference files - not done by default
+   --maternal [str]              Maternal genotype (must be in the vcf file) --paternal [str]              Paternal genotype (must be in the vcf file) --nmask [bool]                Run N-mask mapping stratefy.
+Otherwise, parental mapping will be used --asfasta [file]              Skip genome preparation by specifying the allele-specific fasta file(s) --saveReference [bool]        Save the reference files - not done by default

- Mapping:
+ References [If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field]
+   --fasta                       Path to generic reference genome --vcf                         Path to vcf from Mouse Sanger Project --gtf                         Gene annotation (.gtf) --blacklist [file]            Path to black list regions (.bed).

+ Mapping
    --aligner [str]               Tool for read alignments ['star', 'bowtie2', 'hisat2', 'tophat2'].
 Default: 'star' --starIndex [file]            Path to STAR index --bowtie2Index [file]         Path to Bowtie2 index --hisat2Index [file]          Path to HISAT2 index --tophat2Index [file]         Path to TopHat2 index

- Analysis
+ Analysis (RNA-seq)
-   --asratio                     Generate allele-specific ratio table per gene --bigwig                      Generate allele-specific genome-wide profile (.bigWig) --blacklist [file]            Path to black list regions (.bed).
+   --asratio                     Generate allele-specific ratio table per gene

+ Analysis (ChIP-seq)
-   --rmDups [bool]               Remove duplicates reads
+   --rmDups [bool]               Remove duplicates reads --bigwig                      Generate allele-specific genome-wide profile (.bigWig)

  Other options:
    --metadata [file]             Add metadata file for multiQC report